 Liz Harfull grew up in the small farming community of Mil Lel, near Mount Gambier, where her family settled in the 1860s.
 She trained as a journalist at the local newspaper, later working at the Adelaide Advertiser and the Stock Journal.
 She has also worked as a public relations consultant.
 Liz lives in the Adelaide Hills where she is busy as an author, freelance journalist, photographer and consultant.
 A keen amateur cook who thinks whipping up afternoon tea for friends is a great way to relax at the weekend, Liz has maintained her love of country shows since she was a child and lived just a few paddocks away from the local showground.
 The Blue Ribbon Cookbook was published by Wakefield Press in 2008, and was the Australian winner and runner-up as Best in the World in the 2008 Gourmand World Cookbook Awards in the Best Easy Recipes category, and shortlisted for the 2010 Le Cordon Bleu World Food Media Awards.

 Jane Harper is the author of The Dry, published in Australia by Pan Macmillan.
-Winner of various awards including the 2015 Victorian Premier’s Literary Award for an Unpublished Manuscript, the 2017 Indie Award Book of the Year and the 2017 Australian Book Industry Awards Australian Book of the Year Award, The Dry is Jane’s first novel, with rights sold in 27 territories worldwide, with film rights sold to Reese Witherspoon and Bruna Papandrea.
+Winner of various awards including the 2015 Victorian Premier’s Literary Award for an Unpublished Manuscript, the 2017 Indie Award Book of the Year and the 2017 Australian Book Industry Awards Australian Book of the Year Award, The Dry is Jane’s first novel, with rights sold in 29 territories worldwide, with film rights sold to Reese Witherspoon and Bruna Papandrea.
 Jane worked as a print journalist for thirteen years both in Australia and the UK and lives in Melbourne.
-Her next novel, Force of Nature will be released in September 2017.
+Her new novel is Force of Nature.

-- The Dry (Pan Macmillan, 2016) Winner, 2015 Victorian Premier's Literary Award for an Unpublished Manuscript by an Emerging Victorian Writer, 2017 Indie Book Awards Book of the Year, 2017 Indie Book Awards for Debut Fiction, 2017 Australian Book Industry Awards Australian General Fiction Book of the Year Award, Australian Book Industry Awards Australian Book of the Year Award; Highly Commended, 2016 Christina Stead Fiction Award; Shortlisted, 2017 Australian Book Industry Awards for The Matt Richell Award for New Writers; Longlisted, 2017 Davitt Award for Best Adult Crime Novel
+- The Dry (Pan Macmillan, 2016) Winner: 2015 Victorian Premier's Literary Award for an Unpublished Manuscript by an Emerging Victorian Writer, 2017 Indie Book Awards Book of the Year, 2017 Indie Book Awards for Debut Fiction, 2017 Australian Book Industry Awards Australian General Fiction Book of the Year Award, 2017 Australian Book Industry Awards Australian Book of the Year Award, 2017 Davitt Awards - Best Adult Novel, 2017 Davitt Awards - Readers' Choice Award, 2017 Ned Kelly Award for Best First Novel, 2017 AudioFile EarPhones Award; Highly Commended: 2016 Christina Stead Fiction Award; Shortlisted: 2017 Australian Book Industry Awards for The Matt Richell Award for New Writers, 2017 UK Crime Writer's Association Gold Dagger Award for Best Crime Novel; Longlisted: 2017 Davitt Award for Best Adult Crime Novel

 Catherine Harris’s short story collection, Like Being A Wife (Random House), was shortlisted for the Age Fiction Prize, the Barbara Jefferis award, and as a manuscript for the Victorian Premier’s Literary Awards.
 Her prose and essays have been published in Australia, Canada, England and the USA.
 She won the Josephine Ulrick Literature Prize (2009) and has since been shortlisted for several national and international awards.
 Her novel, The Family Men, is published by Black Inc.